dishachiplonker/dishachiplonker.github.io/_posts/2025-11-10-ReverseKNodes.md

 ---
+layout: post
-title: "Reverse Nodes in K-Group — Walkthrough"
+title: "Reverse Nodes in K group"
 date: 2025-11-10
 description: "Full explanation, pointer trace, and walkthrough for Reverse Nodes in K-Group from NeetCode"
 ---